 They're also slightly tilted as if they were worn by a 100-metre sprinter emerging for the starting blocks to help increase forward motion and, in turn, allow you to attack the rim at speed.

-All in all, we feel the Zoom Freak 4 is up there as one of the best basketball for power forwards around right now.
+All in all, we feel these low-top sneakers are up there as one of the best basketball for power forwards around right now.

 Worn by one of the best centres around right now in Nikola Jokić, these Nike Air Zoom G.T.
 Jumps look as though they're ready to help you defy gravity as they come packed with advanced yet lightweight technology.